NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/The Hall of Harsh Reflections.md

 #### D18.
 Telakín's Sanctum
 > [!note]+ Read Aloud
 > Behind the throne is a small chamber filled with ostentatious accoutrements.
-There is а bed, wardrobe, desk, and а small table in this room.
+There is а bed, wardrobe, desk, chest, and а small table in this room.
 The walls are covered in rich red velvet curtains and a strange rug of shifting, writhing geometric patterns on the floor.
 A large, full-body mirror stands in one corner of the room.

 > [!tip]+ Treasure
 > The rug is a minor magic item that is worth 50 gp but does nothing more than change patterns.